 Persuading your prospects more easily and quickly is necessary to get ahead of your rivals.
 More importantly, understanding the principle that locks in customers’ interests will help you gain a competitive advantage in the face of stiff competition.
 Your competitors, on the other hand, can only imitate after you have made huge sales.

 Fortunately, some people find it easy to implement these principles without thinking.
 However, many others struggle endlessly not knowing these fundamental principles.

 1. The Principle of Liking

 Make us your friend to influence our decisions

-You can achieve this by uncovering your personal stories that they can relate to and offering genuine interest in the problems of individuals.
+You can achieve this by uncovering your personal stories that he or she can relate to and offering genuine interest in the problem of the person.

 In war, it is not men, but the man, that counts

 Make Grammarly Your Next Best Friend to Write Better Emails

 Grammarly is an indispensable tool for people who write important emails, documents, and web contents.